 Alternative Transportation Coordinator

-Food Systems Coordinator, Grow Lab & Free Store Director
+Social Impact Coordinator, Grow Lab & Free Store Administrator

 Leah grew up and still lives on a farm in Maryville, TN.
 She is currently finishing a degree in Anthropology & Religious Studies with a focus on socially sustainable communities.
 She loves books; quirky, dark comedies; tea; solo traveling; and her gaggle of nieces, nephews, and godchildren.
 Leah is very passionate about sustainable agriculture, food justice, issues surrounding women and children, and living a purposeful life.
 She hates unnecessary packaging, cilantro, and scented candles more than is probably good for anyone.